telerik/maui-docs/controls/pdfviewer/toolbar/overview.md

 * `PdfViewerNavigateToPreviousPageToolbarItem`
 * `PdfViewerFitToWidthToolbarItem`

->note PdfToolbarItems inherit from `ButtonToolbarItem`.
-All properties applicable for `ButtonToolbarItem` are available for the PdfViewer toolbar items.
+>note `PdfToolbarItems` inherit from `ButtonToolbarItem`.
+All properties applicable for `ButtonToolbarItem` are available for the PDF Viewer toolbar items.

-### Example
+The following example demonstrates how to use the Toolbar and its predefined items:

-**1.** Use the following snippet to define the RadPdfViewer and RadPdfToolbar:
+**1.** Use the following snippet to define the `RadPdfViewer` and `RadPdfToolbar`:

 <snippet id='pdfviewer-toolbar-xaml'/>